dorischioma/Sales-Performance-Analysis/README.md

 - Loyalty discounts

 #### 4. Loyal Customers Are the Revenue Powerhouse
-The **Loyal customer segment** delivers the highest revenue (**$943K**) with lower discount usage compared to other categories.
-This confirms that loyalty programs work, and these customers should remain a priority for retention strategies.
+The **Loyal customer segment** delivers the highest revenue (**$943K**) with lower discount usage compared to other categories, these customers should remain a priority for retention strategies.

 #### 5. One-Time Buyers Present a Growth Opportunity
 One-time buyers contribute **$835K in revenue** but consume **$120K in discounts**, suggesting many buy only during promotions.